James Cleland Richardson: Youth, pre-war life, and enlistment

-1915 War Service
+1915 war service

 In April 1915, the 1st Canadian Division were placed in a reserve position behind the frontlines near the Belgian city of Ypres as the German Army unleashed a series of poison gas attacks that began the Second Battle of Ypres.
 On the night of April 22, the opening day of the battle, Richardson's 16th, along with the 10th Battalion were moved into the front lines and ordered to counterattack and advance into a position known as Kitcheners' Wood in the dark of night.

 In what became known as the Battle of Kitcheners' Wood, Richardson set out among a group of 50 men who began digging in under enemy fire after advancing about 30 metres.
 James however continued the advance and discovered a farmhouse in and around which a group of German soldiers had taken cover.
 In doing so, he was spotted by a German officer who was leading the group and shot him before returning to the position his unit was digging out.
-There he explained what he had seen to a Sergeant Major who sent the information back to officers behind the lines who then directed artillery onto the position.
+There he explained what he had seen to a Sergeant Major, who sent the information back to officers behind the lines who then directed artillery onto the position.